Elevated C-Reactive Protein (CRP)

-The inflammation signaled by CRP is influenced by genetics, a sedentary lifestyle, too much stress, and exposure to environmental toxins such as secondhand tobacco smoke.
-Diet has a huge impact, particularly one that contains a lot of refined, processed and manufactured foods.
+The chronic inflammation behind an elevated CRP level may be influenced by genetics, a sedentary lifestyle, too much stress, and exposure to environmental toxins such as secondhand tobacco smoke.
+Diet has a huge impact, particularly eating habits that include a lot of refined, processed and manufactured foods.

 How is elevated C-reactive protein diagnosed?

-CRP levels can be measured via a blood test.
-In evaluating cardiac risk, physicians look at a very narrow range of CRP levels, from zero to 3.0 and above.
-This requires a special test called high sensitivity C-reactive protein (hs-CRP), which may be able to reveal inflammation at the micro-vascular level.
-If this test shows that CRP is less than 1.0 mg per liter of blood, the risk of heart disease is considered low; if it is between 1.0 and 3.0, the risk is average; if it is above 3.0, the risk is deemed high.
+In quantifying cardiac risk, physicians look at a very narrow range of C-reactive protein levels, from zero to 3.0 and above.
+This requires a special test called high-sensitivity C-reactive protein (hs-CRP), which may be able to reveal inflammation at the micro-vascular level.
+If this test shows that CRP is less than 1.0 mg per liter of blood, the risk of heart disease is considered low; if it is between 1.0 and 3.0, the risk is average; and if it is above 3.0, the risk is deemed high.

-People who have arthritic conditions tend to have elevted C-reactive protein levels because inflammation underlies these disorders.
+People who have certain arthritic or autoimmune conditions tend to have elevated C-reactive protein levels because inflammation underlies these disorders.
 Arthritis may push test results far beyond the range used to assess heart disease risk.
-When inflammation levels are being assessed in patients with rheumatoid arthritis, inflammatory bowel disease or other autoimmune conditions, the hs-CRP test is not used.
-Instead, inflammation is evaluated with a test that measures levels in excess of 10 mg/L. With most active infections and inflammatory processes, C-reactive protein levels are above 100 mg/L. Under these circumstances, the CRP test is used to follow the trend.
-Declining CRP levels are a sign that inflammation is decreasing.
-When checking CRP for arthritic and autoimmune disorders, a level of 10 mg/L or lower is considered “normal.”
+In most of these people, CRP levels tend to be above 100 mg/L. The hs-CRP test isn’t used for patients with rheumatoid arthritis, inflammatory bowel disease, or other autoimmune conditions.
+Instead, doctors evaluate inflammation with a test that measures levels in excess of 10 mg/L. When checking CRP for arthritic and autoimmune disorders, a level of 10 mg/L or lower is considered “normal.”

-Because an hs-CRP test isn’t useful to assess cardiovascular risk among people with inflammatory diseases, these patients have to rely on such well-recognized risk factors as high blood pressure or high cholesterol, whether or not they smoke, their weight and their risk of diabetes.
-In addition to such standard measures for reducing the risk of cardiovascular disease as exercise, keeping weight under control, practicing stress reduction techniques and getting adequate sleep, Dr. Weil recommends that people with these disorders make an effort to reduce inflammation and their risk of heart disease by following an anti-inflammatory diet.
+Because an hs-CRP test isn’t useful to assess cardiovascular risk among people with inflammatory diseases, these patients have to rely on other established risk factors, such as high blood pressure or high cholesterol, whether or not they smoke, carry excess weight, and are at increased risk of diabetes.
+In addition to advising the adoption of proven measures for reducing the risk of cardiovascular disease, including exercise, keeping weight under control, practicing stress reduction techniques, and getting adequate sleep, Dr. Weil recommends that people with chronic inflammatory disorders make an effort to reduce inflammation and their risk of heart disease by following an anti-inflammatory diet.

 What is the conventional treatment of elevated C-reactive protein?

-Conventional physicians may prescribe the same (statin) drugs used to lower LDL cholesterol to also lower levels of C-reactive protein.
-In addition, they will typically recommend exercise and weight loss where appropriate, since both can help lower CRP.
+Conventional physicians may prescribe the same drugs (statins) used to lower LDL cholesterol to address elevated levels of CRP.
+In addition, they will typically recommend exercise and weight loss where appropriate, since both can help lower CRP levels.
 In general, conventional physicians recommend the same lifestyle changes shown to reduce heart disease – diet, exercise, not smoking, drinking less alcohol, following a heart-healthy diet – to lower elevated C-reactive protein levels.

 What therapies does Dr. Weil recommend for elevated C-reactive protein?

 Dr. Weil recommends an anti-inflammatory diet that includes two to three servings of fish such as salmon or sardines per week.
 If you don’t eat fish, he suggests taking fish oil supplements.
-He also recommends taking anti-inflammatory herbs including ginger and turmeric and following your doctor’s recommendations for heart health – quit smoking, watch your diet (particularly avoid foods that predominantly consist of flour and/or sugar), and get regular exercise.
-A recent study at Johns Hopkins showed that as fitness levels decline, CRP levels go up.
-The researchers weren’t sure if poor fitness leads to an increase in CRP or vice versa, but exercise is an important part of maintaining heart health in any case.
+He also recommends taking anti-inflammatory herbs including ginger and turmeric and following your doctor’s recommendations for heart health.
+That means quitting smoking, watching your diet (particularly avoid foods with a lot of flour and sugar), and getting regular exercise: research indicates that as fitness levels decline, C-reactive protein levels go up.